matteosox/nba/README.md

 ## TODO

+- Code
+    - Switch to NumPyro
+    - Upgrade to Python 3.10
+    - Switch to anaconda for python setup
 - Analysis
     - Travel and rest adjustments
     - Re-evaluate priors
     - Confirm reduction in home court advantage
-    - Fix 2020 bubble games
+    - Fix 2020 bubble games (no home court)
     - Playoffs?!
+    - Modeling possessions by origin (made shot/stoppage, def rebound, liveball turnover)
+    - Fix regression to get point estimates unbiased for each year
 - App
     - Theme/style
-    - Replace images with interactives
-    - Improve tables (sortable, hover for definition, colorize for z-scores)
+    - Writeup page
+    - Consolidate plots into one page with dropdowns for league, year, season type, and things to be plotted

 ## Developer Notes